Get started

 For Linux, see Linux DNS.
 The short summary is that you'll have the best experience by using systemd-resolved.
 Tailscale tries to interoperate with a number of other DNS managers before resorting to overwriting /etc/resolv.conf.

-If a DNS manager isn’t available for your system, or you don’t want to run one, and don’t want Tailscale to overwrite /etc/resolv.conf, you can either disable MagicDNS for all devices on your tailnet or run tailscale set --accept-dns=false to disable MagicDNS on a single device.
+If a DNS manager isn't available for your system, or you don't want to run one, and don't want Tailscale to overwrite /etc/resolv.conf, you can either disable MagicDNS for all devices in your tailnet or run tailscale set --accept-dns=false to disable MagicDNS on a single device.

-Even if you set --accept-dns=false, Tailscale’s MagicDNS server still replies at 100.100.100.100 (or fd7a:115c:a1e0::53), as long as MagicDNS is enabled on the tailnet.
-If you’d like to manually configure your DNS configuration, you can point *.ts.net queries at 100.100.100.100.
+Even if you set --accept-dns=false, Tailscale's MagicDNS server still replies at 100.100.100.100 (or fd7a:115c:a1e0::53), as long as MagicDNS is enabled in the tailnet.
+If you'd like to manually configure your DNS configuration, you can point *.ts.net queries at 100.100.100.100.
 The 100.100.100.100 resolver runs inside tailscaled on the device and replies authoritatively to Tailscale DNS names without needing to forward queries out to the network.